In The News

 Graham Bettes is a detective for Peel Regional Police for 29 years.
 He is a Chaplain/Ordained Minister for The Valhalla Project of Niagara.
 He served as a Sergeant for the Canadian Armed Forces and currently, a volunteer for the Niagara-On-The-Lake Fire Department.
 He is an active public speaker for Mental Health Advocacy.
-Graham is completing his Masters in Counselling Psychology from Yorkville University and has a Bachelor of Applied Arts - Justice Studies from Guelph University.
+Graham has completed his Masters in Counselling Psychology from Yorkville University and has a Bachelor of Applied Arts - Justice Studies from Guelph University.
 Graham was diagnosed with PTSD in 2012.

 Graham Bettes was awarded the Canadian Decoration Medal, the Canadian Peacekeeping Medal, the Queen's Jubilee Medal, United Nation for Cyprus Medal and the Police Exemplary Service Medal.

 Shawn Bennett is currently with the St. Catharines Fire Department with 28 year in fire suppression.
 Shawn retired from the Canadian Armed Forces as a Sergeant.
 Shawn is a dog trainer and breeder for more than 25 years.
 He is a Chaplain for the Valhalla Project of Niagara.
 Shawn was diagnosed with complex PTSD in 2006.